-When the RTA receive a Form 16, they will appoint an RTA conciliator who will call you and the lessor by phone and help you share information to see if you can reach an agreement.
+When the RTA receive a Form 16, they will appoint an RTA conciliator who will contact you, and the lessor or agent, by phone, and help you share information and see if you can reach an agreement.

-If you cannot agree on a way to solve the problem the RTA will issue a Notice of Unresolved Dispute letter with a "conciliation" number on it.
+If you cannot agree on a way to solve the problem, the RTA will issue a Notice of Unresolved Dispute letter with a "conciliation" number on it.
 The person who gets this letter can then apply to QCAT for a tenancy tribunal hearing.